 The Acropolis of Athens is located on a hill of about 150m; it is a complex consisting of fortification walls and temples.
 The Temple of Parthenon, dedicated to Athena, the city’s patron goddess, the most sacred Temple of the Erechtheion, the Propylaea the magnificent gate and entrance into the Acropolis complex, and the temple of Athena Nike (Victory) the smallest temple.

-The first wall built during the 13th century BC, in the Mycenaean era.
-The complex reached its peak in the 6th and 5th centuries BC, especially at the time when Pericles was ruling Athens.
+The first wall built during the 13th century BCE, in the Mycenaean era.
+The complex reached its peak in the 6th and 5th centuries BCE, especially at the time when Pericles was ruling Athens.

 Through the centuries it has survived earthquakes, wars, bombings, alterations and it is still standing to reminds us all of its glorious existence.